Get two new free healthy recipes each week. Sign Up

 Instructions

-• Combine dry ingredients (excluding coating).
+• To make vegan snickerdoodles, combine dry ingredients (excluding coating).
 Stir well.
 Add liquid ingredients to form a dough.
-Only add extra milk if it's still too dry after a full minute of stirring.
+Only add additional milk if it's still too dry after a full minute of stirring.
 (I've never had to add more than the 1 1/2 tbsp.)
 Smush into a big ball with your hands, or transfer dough to a ziploc and smush into a ball once the dough is inside the bag.
 Now roll into balls.
 For softer cookies, chill 30 minutes (or up to a day – dough balls can also be frozen to bake later).
 Preheat oven to 325 F. Roll balls in cinnamon sugar, place on a cookie tray, and bake 11 minutes.
 They should look underdone, so let cool 10 minutes on the tray, as they'll firm up while they cool.

 View Nutrition Facts